Alinytjara Wilurara Landscape Board

 They also support effective ways of communicating and working in partnership with organisations, agencies, communities, traditional owners, elders and individuals for mutual benefit ‘ngapartji ngapartji’.

 The board is responsible for the development and delivery of the Management Plan for the region.
-This plan, like the new AW Landscape Regional Plan (currently being drafted for release in July 2021) is developed in partnership with the community and stakeholders and aims to ensure that there is a balance between the needs of the community and the environment.
+This plan, like the new AW Landscape Plan is developed in partnership with the community and stakeholders and aims to ensure that there is a balance between the needs of the community and the environment.
 Both plans set targets for the environment in the region, and is/will be delivered by the AW team through a diverse range of programs and projects across the region.

 The AW team works together with the community to manage our environment in a way that achieves a balance between our collective need for resources and the needs of our environment.
 Our work aims to achieve the targets set out in the region’s Management Plan.

 A ROADMAP for AW Landscape Board governance for our community, partners, investors and for us.